Best Budget Miter Saws under $200 – Reviews & Guide 2023

 Dust bags are attached directly to the saw, and they are intended to collect as much dust as possible as you cut.
 Most professionals will tell you that unless you purchase a high-quality saw, the dust bags are not always that effective.
 They tend just to blow dust around, and not much ends up in the bag.
 Other options you may see for dust collection include dust shoots and blowers.
 Any kind of dust collection system should be better than none.
 Some of the value-priced models will likely only come with a small fan that will be pretty ineffective.

 The more expensive compact miter saws come with laser guides.
 The laser guides project a beam on the work you are cutting.
 This helps you to guide your cut accurately.
 Laser beams work hand-in-hand with the dust collection system.
 If your project is too covered with dust, you will have a hard time guiding anything over a laser.
-The laser can make things easier, but this is not an absolute must if you want to try and save a few dollars when purchasing a miter saw.
+The laser can make things easier, but this is not an absolute must if you want to try and save a few dollars when purchasing a cheap miter saw.

 Difference Between Sliding and Compound